 Ways to integrate with the application

 You can start by integrating with the application IAM (identity, access, and management) structure and then define what the application is allowed to talk to.
-For example, the port and protocols enabling the business policies to govern the network behavior of the application.
+For example, the port and protocols enable the business policies to govern the network behavior of the application.

-If a packet comes from the internet address towards let’s say an IoT endpoint in the home, it needs to be authenticated and authorized so they will fit the business policy.
+If a packet comes from the internet address towards let’s say an IoT endpoint in the home, it needs to be authenticated and authorized so it will fit the business policy.
 These endpoints could then be streamlined into a distributed ledger like a blockchain.
 All of a sudden with proper machine learning and collaborations, you may be able to identify some of the DDoS attacks before they create massive problems.

 In some cases, the policies can be tied to hardware router trust i.e. the silicon.
-This is often seen in the IoT connected car use case.
+This is often seen in the IoT-connected car use case.
 The silicon itself is creating a unique identifier, not a defined identity but an immutable one.
 The identity is generated by the unique conditions of the silicon itself.
 In this case, you don’t care about the IP addresses anymore.
 As we move further with technology, we are becoming less reliant on the IP address.

-Within the software, you need to include a certificate and public key infrastructure (PKI) system so now you have a bidirectional, authenticated and authorized certificate exchange, so again you don’t care about the IP address itself as you are working at an upper level.
+Within the software, you need to include a certificate and public key infrastructure (PKI) system so now you have a bidirectional, authenticated, and authorized certificate exchange, so again you don’t care about the IP address itself as you are working at an upper level.